 - Water use allocation per permanent resident: 3 units per month.
-Commercial water use allocation: 3 units per EDU or fraction thereof; or average of last 12 months water use, whichever is less (per Board action, 2019 water use will be used in lieu of last 12 months).
+Commercial water use allocation: 3 units per EDU or fraction thereof; or average of last 12 months water use, whichever is less.
 Vacation rental allocation: 3 units per month.

 - Upon the declaration of a water shortage emergency, no new water meters allowed, except for health and safety, unless water demand is offset to a net zero increase.
 Achieving net zero water increase is when potable water use of proposed development is no greater than current demand within the District’s service area prior to installation of the new meters.
 The District will separately develop a “Net Zero Water Increase Program.”
 The objective of the Program shall be to provide a means to continue sustainable growth during continuing water shortage conditions.